arxila/arxila-org/CONTRIBUTING.markdown

-Contributing to AQUEN OSS: Terms and Conditions
+Contributing to AQUEN: Terms and Conditions
 ===============================================

 ------------------------------------------------------------------------------

-Do you want to contribute your work to AQUEN OSS?
+Do you want to contribute your work to AQUEN?
 Well, then first and most important: **THANK YOU!**

 Now, in order to accept your contribution, there are some terms you must expressly agree with, so please read them carefully.
 They might look a bit cumbersome, but they are here just in order to protect you, your contribution, and especially the project's future.

-**Important**: submitting any contributions to the AQUEN OSS project implies your **full acceptance of these terms**, including the *"AQUEN OSS Individual Contributor License Agreement"* detailed at the end.
+**Important**: submitting any contributions to the AQUEN project implies your **full acceptance of these terms**, including the *"AQUEN Individual Contributor License Agreement"* detailed at the end.

 Who can contribute?
 -------------------